 New and existing projects are eligible for consideration.

-Synagogues, Jewish day schools, and Hillels are not eligible for funding in 2018-2019.
+Synagogues and Hillels are not eligible for funding in 2018-2019.
+Jewish day schools are only eligible for funding if applying for security-related projects.

 Capital need must be focused primarily on the Jewish community.